secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ```
 **ACTION**

-Now, that we've modified the contract to return the actual value of the counter, we can change our initialization unit
-test so that it uses a different value from the hard-coded `16876`.
+Now, that we've modified the contract to return the actual value of the counter, we can change our `proper_initialization()` unit test so that it uses a different value from the hard-coded value of `16876`.

 Change the `InstantiateMsg` from: